erican1214/gwc-empowering-data-project/README.md

 This is a place for you to start building your Empowering Data Project!

+## About
+- GWC SPP 2023 Data Science Course
+- Involves data collection and analyzation of women around the world regarding their living conditions, education, and family size

+## Instructions
 ### Project Requirements
 Your project should:
 - Include a Setting for the story